oauth-wg/oauth-cross-device-security/main.md

 Authroization Grant.

 # Attacks and Mitigations

+## Illicit Consent Grant Attack with Legitimate Device
+### Threat
 The Device Authorization Grant allows a user to complete an authorization request on a different device from the one on which the request is initiatiated.
-This is commonly achieved by presenting the user code and the verification URI obtained by the client from the authorization server to the user.
-The user access the verification URI and enters the user code, thereby transferring the session from the client device to the authorization device.
+This is achieved by presenting the user code and the verification URI obtained by the client from the authorization server to the user.
+The user access the verification URI and enters the user code on their authroization device, thereby binding the authorisation request initiatied on the client to the authorization device.
+This reliance on the user to complete the protocol is exploited by a number of attacks ([ref1], [ref2], [ref3]).

-## Illicit Consent Grant Attack with Legitimate Device
-A (A1) Web Attacker as described in [insert reference] has control of a legitimate client device such as a smart TV, interactive whiteboard, or printer.
-The attacker uses this device to initiate the Device Authorization Grant.
-The attacker, by virtue of having access to the client device, obtains the user code and proceeds to present it to
+In these attacks, an (A1) Web Attacker as described in [insert reference] that has access to a legitimate client device such as a smart TV, interactive whiteboard, or printer can inititate the Device Authorization Grant and obtain a verification uri (verification_uri) and user code (user_code).
+The attacker proceeds to trick the user into accesing the verification uri, enter the user code and complete the authroization step, thereby obtaining illicit consent from the user to access their resources.

+The attacker uses a number of common social engineering techniques similar to those employed in phishing attacks to convince the user to complete these steps.
+For example, the attacker may send an e-mail to an end user, informing them that they will be logged out of their service, unless they go to the verification URI, enter the user code and complete the authorization.
+The attacker may perform a targeted attack to obtain consent from a specific user, or may perfrom a "spray" attack, by sending such an e-mail to a broad audience in the hope that one of them will respond and authorise the request.
+Illicit consent grant attacks use similar techniques to phishing attacks but unlike phishing attacks does not collect the users credentials.
+Instead, it tricks the user into granting consent, thereby bypassing phishing countermeasures like multi-factor authentication.
+It can be executed without certain aspects of phishing infrastructure, like web-sies that are setup to collct user credentials, which in turn makes these attacks harder to detect and requires different countermeasures.

+### Countermeasures

 ## Illicit Consent Grant Attack with Compromised Device